Lidor-1/ActiveDirectory-Lab/README.md

 - Set up a **Windows 10 VM client** and joined it to the domain
 - Logged in as domain users to test authentication

-> **Note:** The PowerShell script used for bulk user creation was sourced from an online tutorial and used for demonstration purposes.

 ## Screenshots
 Included in `/screenshots/`: